-For the nearly 110,000 DC residents living in poverty, legal help for these problems can be entirely out of reach, putting their homes, their families, and their health at risk.
+For the nearly 110,000 financially disenfranchised DC residents, legal help for these problems can be entirely out of reach, putting their homes, their families, and their health at risk.

-Whether it is providing low-income individuals with full representation in a court of law or leading a “know your rights” informational session in a local community center, civil legal aid gives a voice to those in need.
+Whether it is providing financially disenfranchised individuals with full representation in a court of law or leading a “know your rights” informational session in a local community center, civil legal aid gives a voice to those in need.
 DC Bar Foundation is the largest funder of civil legal aid and a steadfast community partner, committed to protecting the basic rights of all people.
-Through the help of the DC Bar Foundation, DC residents in poverty can gain access to justice to protect and improve their lives, regardless of what they can afford.
+Through the help of the DC Bar Foundation, DC residents with low incomes can gain access to justice to protect and improve their lives, regardless of what they can afford.

 Below are a few words from individuals who have benefited from our support and received free legal help.

 [I] learned that when something happens do not be afraid to speak out [and] to talk to other people who are not afraid to report these people.

 A non-English-speaking immigrant who was a victim of fraud

 I have advice for people who are experiencing this injustice: seek help.
 It can be hard, and I know people are scared that they have no power in this situation or no time to do anything about it.
 But sometimes, you fill up with courage.